 Shameegh, from Cape Town, South Africa, does fast in accordance with the holiday and works on bettering himself.
 “I try to be the best version of myself, refrain from crude language, try not to lose my cool, and try to actually feel what those less fortunate than myself go through on a daily basis”.

-Pej in Los Angeles, whose parents are from Iran, also fasts and spends more time during Ramadan on self-reflection: “I abstain from food, water, and sex from dawn to dusk, but also try to be more aware of my temper and thoughts, more reflective, and more empathetic in general.”
+Pej in Los Angeles, born in Iran, also fasts and spends more time during Ramadan on self-reflection: “I abstain from food, water, and sex from dawn to dusk, but also try to be more aware of my temper and thoughts, more reflective, and more empathetic in general.“

 Why Do You Fast?

 Omar explains that with fasting, “the idea is to exercise your ability to self restrain, be disciplined, and patient.
 So to put it very simply, feeling real hunger/thirst on a daily basis and not being able to open the fridge and satisfy that need, gives you a real understanding of your blessings and would develop a level of empathy for people who are less fortunate.“

 Michelle adds, “the main purpose of fasting is to attain something called ‘Taqwa’ or God consciousness.
 All other acts we do can be for some worldly gain or show.
 Prayer, for example, you might only do when people are around.
 When you fast, you are aware that God is always with you.”